Russian rouble hits more than 1-month low as geopolitical risks bite | Headlines

 The Kremlin on Sunday indicated a willingness to talk with new U.S. President Joe Biden and his administration but, with relations between the two countries languishing at Cold War lows, it also accused Washington of meddling in Saturday's protests.
 "Biden's policy towards Russia remains unclear and, given recent news flow, investors may be leery of Russian assets going into this week," BCS Global Markets said.

-Brent crude oil, a global benchmark for Russia's main export, was down 0.2% at $55.29 a barrel.
+Brent crude oil, a global benchmark for Russia's main export, was up 0.1% at $55.47 a barrel.
 Russian stock indexes were mixed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)